elinorbgr/dlib/README.md

 ```

-If the feature `dlopen` is present, it will expand to a `struct` named by the first argument of the macro,
+If the feature named by the first argument is present on your crate, it will expand to a `struct`
-with one field for each of the symbols defined, and a method `open`, which tries to load the library
+named by the second argument of the macro, with one field for each of the symbols defined;
-from the name or path given as argument
+and a method `open`, which tries to load the library from the name or path given as an argument.

 ```rust
 pub struct Foo {